marcusgia2505/LIONESS_doc/docs/020_conceptual_overview.rst

 The bottom section allows you to monitor of a session and track the participants' progress.
 You can browse the :ref:`tables <experiment_tables>`  underlying the experiment by clicking on the different tabs.

-During a session, basic information about the entered participants will appear in the 'core' table.
-By clicking the 'display options' button, you can choose which variables in this table you want to track.
+During a session, basic information about the entered participants will appear in the *core* table.
+By clicking the *display options* button, you can choose which variables in this table you want to track.
 Clicking the buttons with the variable names will make them visible in the page section below.
 This section will be updated every second.
 Among the most useful variables are: playerNr, groupNr, period and onPage.
-The 'onPage' variable tracks which page a participant is currently watching.
+The *onPage* variable tracks which page a participant is currently watching.
 These pages are marked with stars (indicating :ref:`defining_your_screens__active_screen`) or dashes (indicating :ref:`defining_your_screens__waiting_screen`).

 .. image:: _static/Control_panel_3.png
    :alt:  800px

 In the example above, there are 5 participants in the experiment.
 Participants 1-4 have just passed the lobby and have been grouped together - the value of groupNr is *1* for each of these participants.
 They are currently in period 1, on the page *Decision*.
-Participant 5 is currently on a page called 'Instructions' (which in this case comes before the lobby).
+Participant 5 is currently on a page called *Instructions* (which in this case comes before the lobby).

 Download data and payment files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+TBA

 IP-based location map
 ~~~~~~~~~~~~~~~~~~~~~~

+TBA

 .. _experiment_tables: